 - Do you have preferences or requirements for the city or state where you want to intern?

-- In what type of institution do you want to work? (i.e. art gallery, natural history museum, historic site, botanical garden)
+- What type of institution do you want to work? (i.e. art gallery, natural history museum, historic site, botanical garden)

-- What is your career interest?
+- What are your career interests?
 Do you want to intern in education, exhibitions, collections management, administration, development or another area?

 After the meeting, the Program will work to find contacts at institutions in your area of interest and will put you in touch with the appropriate staff.
 Once the introduction has been made, you are responsible for negotiating the internship.

 Once you have negotiated the terms of an internship, you must complete an Internship Agreement.
-Both the student and the project/site supervisor must complete and sign the Internship Agreement before the start of the internship and submit it to Ken or Meg.
-Sometimes the sponsoring organization already has a standard internship contract; if this is the case, please share this contract with Ken or Meg before signing.
+Both the student and the project/site supervisor must complete and sign the Internship Agreement before the start of the internship and submit it to Ken Cohen for approval.
+Sometimes the sponsoring organization already has a standard internship contract; if this is the case, please share this contract with us before signing.